What is Conveyancing?

 A qualified conveyancer has to have three things: a valid Conveyancers Licence with a practising certificate, they must be a member of the Australian Institute of Conveyancers and they must have professional indemnity insurance.
 When it comes to selecting a conveyancer, engaging one who knows their stuff will certainly make the purchase of your new home as smooth as possible.

 Still have a few questions about buying land or house and land packages?
 Our team is here to help you out with any other questions that you may have on your way to your new home at Riverhills.
-Give us a call on 0437 197 404 or book an online appointment with our estate manager Jordan today.
+Give us a call on 0437 197 404 or book an online appointment with our estate manager Santo today.